AdobeDocs/campaign-classic.en/help/technotes/using/3-digit-browsers.md

 This recommendation applies to all web applications, and especially if you have included JavaScript code.

-You must check both with all browsers, mobile and desktop.
+You must check with all browsers, mobile and desktop.

 ## How to test?{#version-100-test}